 \section{Analysis}

-Following Stone~\cite{stone2016google} we obtain an analytic approximation of $P_{\mathrm{feas}}(\gamma)$ via the distribution of equilibrium species abundances $P(\bm{x}^{*})$.
-By the Central limit theorem, we know that $P(\bm{x}^{*})$ is normal as $n\to\infty$, and that this normality is a good approximation when $n$ is large but finite.
-The task of calculating the feasibility probability is then equivalent to calculating
+Following Stone~\cite{stone2016google} we obtain an analytical approximation of $P_{\mathrm{feas}}(\gamma)$ via the distribution of equilibrium species abundances $P(\bm{x}^{*})$. \xl{In particular Stone \cite{stone1988some} applied the Central limit theorem to $\bm{x}^{*}$ in Eq. \eqref{neuman} to argue that $P(\bm{x}^{*})$ is normal as $n\to\infty$, and this normality remains a good approximation when $n$ is large but finite (see Supplemental Material Section VIII).} The task of calculating the feasibility probability is then equivalent to calculating